topranks/wmf-clab/README.md

 Assuming you have run the ```junos_get_live_conf.py``` script from a machine with production access, transfer the "junos_data" directory to the wmf-lab folder on the machine running the lab.
 You can then run ```junos_push_saved_data.py``` to add this additional config to the lab devices.

-NOTE: There is a [bug](https://github.com/Juniper/py-junos-eznc/issues/1208) in how cRPD reports the JunOS version in use, which prevents retrieving cRPD configs in JSON format using PyEz, which tries to verify the version is recent enough to support this.
-If you hit this you may see this error message:
+NOTE: There is a [bug](https://github.com/Juniper/py-junos-eznc/issues/1208) in how cRPD reports the JunOS version its running.
+This prevents retrieving cRPD configs in JSON format using PyEz, as the library tries and fails to verify the JunOS version is recent enough.
+If you hit this problem you will see the following error message:
 ```
 root@debiantest:~/wmf-lab# ./junos_push_saved_data.py
 /usr/local/lib/python3.9/dist-packages/jnpr/junos/device.py:886: RuntimeWarning: Native JSON support is only from 14.2 onwards